 Governors must ensure that adequate controls are in place to oversee the exercise of such powers as are delegated to the MICG management.

-Governors do not participate in the day-to-day management of MICG but may, with the consent of the President and the BoG, be engaged in special BoG committees established from time to time.
+Governors do not participate in the day-to-day management of MICG but may, with the consent of the Chairman and the BoG, be engaged in special BoG committees established from time to time.
 Consequently representations or agreements with members, service providers, both professional or otherwise, suppliers or other parties as part of the operations of MICG are made by management.

 1.14.3 Conflict of Interest and Governors’ External Commitments

 Governors are required to continually monitor and disclose any actual or potential conflict of interest that may arise.
 A Governor must:

 - disclose to the Board any interest whatsoever, whether direct or indirect in a contract or proposed contract with the Institute, and shall declare the Governor’s interest in accordance with the Companies Act 2016.
 The Governor concerned shall not participate in deliberations concerning such contract and shall abstain from casting any vote in respect of any matter arising there from unless otherwise provided for in the Companies Act 2016;